jmac97/Poem-Box/README.md

 poem.ino was the code that was used for this project. parm.ino was based on this code and was created for a gift.
 Instead of poems, it prints a pauris from the Japji Sahib.

-More pictures and videos can be found [here](https://mceldoon.wixsite.com/juliem).

 ## BOM:
 * Arduino Pro Trinket
 * LED pushbutton